Civil Rights Attorneys in Walnut Creek

 - $1.275 Million Recovery: This was recovered against the Gilroy Police Department after they shot and killed a man on Pacheco Pass.

-- $1.25 Million Recovery: This was recovered after a schizophrenic man's needs were neglected which led him to attempted suicide and left him in a vegetative state.
+- $1.25 Million Recovery: This was recovered after a schizophrenic man's needs were neglected, leading him to attempted suicide and in a vegetative state.

 $1 Million Recovery: This was recovered after a Rohnert Park police officer shot and killed